- Level 3

 One of our expert tutors who have an abundance of training and assessing experience and knowledge – so you’ll be in great hands!
 Furthermore, we will let you know who is doing the training in advance, you can check out their skills and experience by finding them on our meet the team page.

-As a trainer, you will learn how to teach safe medication practices, how to spot signs of low or high blood sugar (hypoglycaemia and hyperglycaemia), and how to create care plans that help patients stay independent.
-The course includes fun and interactive activities like case studies and practical exercises to keep everyone engaged.
+As an aspiring trainer, you will learn how to teach diabetes awareness topics and safe medication practices, how to recognise signs of low or high blood sugar (hypoglycaemia and hyperglycaemia), and how to create care plans that support patient independence.

 This course is perfect for care trainers, nurses, or managers working in care homes, hospitals, or community care settings.
 By the end of the course, you will feel confident in training others to manage diabetes medication in a safe and effective way.